Sagarv812/WinteROS_2025/Week 2/week2.md

 )
 ```

-In `package.xml` make sure these dependencies are added
+In `package.xml` make sure these dependencies are added:

 ```xml
   <depend>map_msgs</depend>